16 Nov 2014 – last update

-- Many books, reports, and articles have been written on forced-fluoridation and fluoride toxicity, some of which are available for free.
-As it happens, much of the best material has been written by people with scientific or medical qualifications, though not all.
+- Many books, reports, and articles have been written on forced fluoridation and fluoride toxicity, some of which are available for free.
+As it happens, much of the best material has been written by people with scientific or medical qualifications.
 (I have scientific qualifications myself, in case you’re wondering.)
-It cannot be overemphasised, however, that everyone who wants to terminate forced-fluoridation has every right to defend themselves and others against it on human rights grounds, regardless of their qualifications or knowledge of the health or environmental effects.
+It cannot be overemphasised, however, that everyone who wants to terminate forced fluoridation has every right to defend themselves and others against it on human rights grounds, regardless of their qualifications or knowledge of the health or environmental effects.

 - 3. Spread the word